The Transformation of Education

 How Does GSPD Work?

-1. EDUCATE - Teach your students, parents, colleagues, and administration about the benefits and necessity of play.
+1. EDUCATE - Teach your students, parents, colleagues, and administration about the benefits and necessity for play.
 Perhaps you could share Peter Gray’s TEDx video with them on the decline of play in our culture.

 4. PLAY!
 NO SCREENS - NO STRUCTURE - ALL DAY LONG

-On February 5, 2020, allow your students to spread their toys out around the room or take the kids outside and just PLAY!
+on Global School Play Day, allow your students to spread their toys out around the room or take the kids outside and just PLAY!